mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 - Can function in limited mode without modules, and secondary type 1b computer allows jump independent of main computer.
-- High-end computer makes the SX excellent at running encryption programmes.
+- High-end computer makes the SX excellent at running encryption programs.
 Coupled with its range, it is a first-rate Courier vessel.

 DISADVANTAGES: